AbdulrazzakTamim/abdulrazzaktamim.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Economics, American University of Beirut, 2018
+* Ph.D. in Economics, University of California, Berkeley, 2028 (expected)
 * M.Sc. in Agricultural Economics, McGill University, 2020
-* Ph.D. in Economics, University of California, Berkeley, 2028 (expected)
+* B.A. in Economics _(with Distinction)_, American University of Beirut, 2018
+* Visiting Student, Michigan State University, 2017

 Publications
 ======